-M&S Car Insurance only provides fully comprehensive car insurance and is aimed at customers who are prepared to pay that bit extra for a quality product from a reputable company, very much in keeping with the M&S brand.
+M&S Car Insurance is aimed at customers who are prepared to pay that bit extra for a quality product from a reputable company, very much in keeping with the M&S brand.

 What types of cover does M&S offer?

-M&S provides comprehensive single car insurance policies, with additional breakdown cover available.
+M&S provides comprehensive, Third party, Fire and Theft, and Third Party Only single car insurance policies, with additional breakdown cover available.

 Information about M&S